Never Knowingly Undersold

 The competitor’s prices need to be publicly available to all customers.
 For us to verify these prices, they need to be displayed in the competitor’s own shop or on their website, or be the first price quoted to our price monitoring team over the telephone.
 The price must apply to a new, identical individual product, that’s the same make, model, size and colour.

-We're happy to consider an individual price match for a competitor which is further than eight miles from one of our shops.
+We're happy to consider an individual price match for a competitor which is further than 8 miles from one of our shops.
 Should we agree to your request, if they don't have a nationwide presence, we're unlikely to adjust our national or local selling price.

 What if a competitor is offering a bundle of products?